metaplex-foundation/developer-hub/src/pages/token-metadata/pnfts.md

 ---
-title: Programmable NFTs (pNFTS)
+title: Programmable NFTs (pNFTs)
-metaTitle: Programmable NFTs (pNFTS) | Token Metadata
+metaTitle: Programmable NFTs (pNFTs) | Token Metadata
 description: Learn more about Programmable NFTs (a.k.a. pNFTs) on Token Metadata
 ---